jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 What exactly happens: `baby = Spawn("CacoBaby",pos)` spawns an actor named CacoBaby at the position `pos` (CacoDaddy's position) *and* casts CacoBaby to the variable `baby`.

 You may wonder why we're not using `A_SpawnItemEx` here.
-That's because ZScript `Spawn` function not only spawns an actor but also tells us what actor was spawned—as a result, we can immediately cast it to the variable. `A_SpawnItemEx`, however, spawns an actor but does not return any data.
+That's because ZScript `Spawn` function not only spawns an actor but also tells us what actor was spawned—as a result, we can immediately cast it to the variable. `A_SpawnItemEx`, however, spawns an actor but returns two sets of data instead of one and casting with it is a little more complex.
 (See [Custom Functions](Custom_Functions.md) to learn more about return values.)

 One minor downside is that `Spawn` uses global offsets, not relative, so we can't spawn CacoBaby 64 units in front of CacoDaddy.
 But that's not a problem, since we can spawn it and then immediately move it using `Warp` (a ZScript function similar to `A_Warp`):